 Based on the limited ways to achieve miniature Australian Cattle Dogs, it may be difficult to find a healthy puppy.

 If you do find a responsible breeder, make sure to ask them questions vital to the health of the puppy and parents.
-Our Puppy Search Guide helps you through this process.

 If you’re most interested in the size of the dog, choosing a full-grown adult is a good idea.
 That way, you’re not gambling on a puppy that may or may not remain small!